velexi-corporation/VLXI-Cookiecutter-Julia/README.md

 ### 2.1.
 Setting Up

+* (OPTIONAL) If using `autoenv`, copy `config/env.template` to the top-level package directory and rename it to `.env`.

+* Use `make setup` to add the Julia packages required to set up the development environment.

 * Use the `init-pkg.jl` utility to initialize the package.
 In the following command, replace `PKG_NAME` with the name of your package.